nibir-coderaxis/Bangla-Text-to-Speech/README.md

-# Bangla-Text-to-Speech
-My class project where written bengali text are converted to speech.
+Bangla Text-to-Speech
+A Bangla TTS work on JAVA.
+We have worked for Android library.
 Assets will be available on request.